ponylang/rfcs/text/0000-introduce empty ranges.md

 > ```
 >

 Tests for the correct behavior can be added to `packages/collections/_test.pony` by adding a `_assert_empty` function analogous to the existing `_assert_infinite` function while adjusting the latter by removing cases that are no longer infinite from the current `_assert_infinite` tests.
+The tests will cover the ones listed as examples in the Details section.

 # Drawbacks